Non-stationary spatio-temporal point process modeling for high-resolution COVID-19 data: Introduction

 \section{Introduction}

 The outbreak of coronavirus disease 2019 (COVID-19) since 2020 has swept the world and is still developing.
-It causes a dramatic loss of human lives \citep{COVID-19_intro} and presents an unprecedented challenge to public health, food systems, and the world systems.
-Tracking the dynamics of COVID-19 enables the human being to take target protecting measures to curb the pandemic's spread and design health surveillance systems.
-However, limited and biased information about local COVID-19 cases makes it extremely difficult to control strategies against the pandemic effectively.
+It causes a dramatic loss of human lives \citep{COVID-19_intro} and presents an unprecedented challenge to public health, food systems, and the world.
+Tracking the dynamics of COVID-19 enables human beings to take target-protecting measures to curb the pandemic's spread and design health surveillance systems.
+However, limited and biased information about local COVID-19 cases makes it extremely difficult to effectively control strategies against the pandemic.

 There is a large amount of {\it aggregated} data consistently collected and publicly available, which contains rich information about COVID-19 cases.
-For instance, Johns Hopkins Center for Systems Science and Engineering (JHU CSSE) establishes an interactive COVID-19 dashboard to track the global coronavirus development \citep{COVID19JHU} which reports the daily confirmed cases and deaths worldwide up to the state level. \cite{COVID19NYTimes} also tracks daily the county-level counts of confirmed cases and deaths in the United States.
+For instance, Johns Hopkins Center for Systems Science and Engineering (JHU CSSE) establishes an interactive COVID-19 dashboard to track the global coronavirus development \citep{COVID19JHU} which reports the daily confirmed cases and deaths worldwide up to the state level. \citet{COVID19NYTimes} also tracks daily the county-level counts of confirmed cases and deaths in the United States.
 Such data help the scientific researcher model the disease transmission on an aggregated level and play a pivotal role in tracking the propagation patterns of the virus and helping policymakers act effectively to revitalize economic and social development.

 However, such aggregated data lack precise information about individual cases and present a significant challenge in modeling the spatio-temporal dynamics of human-to-human disease transmission when capturing the fine spatial heterogeneity of case distribution in a small region.
-Aggregated data cannot reflect the actual situation, which will lead the administrative officials to make biased decisions.
+Aggregated data may lose fine-grained spatio-temporal information, which will lead administrative officials to make biased decisions.
 For example, it is reported in \cite{trackCOVID-19Italy} that the unreliable preliminary data, as well as inaccurate models, significantly affected the political decisions of the Italian administration.
 Another example in \cite{superspreadinGermany} documents a superspreader event in Germany in a meat processing plant; modeling such an event requires accounting for the precise plant location information, and aggregated data may miss such crucial local information.